|Guide||♦||19 Triplogs||Active Topic|

 Subsequent mine owner William Clark replaced the erosion-prone wagon road in 1894 with the United Verde and Pacific Railroad, which contoured along the northern slopes of Woodchute Mountain.
-The wagon road became completely obsolete with the completion of U.S. Highway 89A in 1926.
-Today, most of the wagon road has been reclaimed by nature, with the exception of Forest Road 503A (this hike).
+The wagon road became utterly obsolete with the completion of U.S. Highway 89A in 1926.
+Today, most of the wagon road has been reclaimed by nature, except for Forest Road 503A (this hike).

 The signed, southern end of Forest Road 503A begins at milepost 339.15 on Highway 89A.
 There is parking here and at a small campsite a few hundred feet up FR 503A.
 Follow FR 503A up the canyon into a shady ponderosa pine forest.
 Three lesser side roads are encountered in the first 0.6 miles; stay left at the first two, and right at the third.

-Shortly after the third side road, FR 503A crosses the creek bed and doubles back onto the north side of the canyon, continuing to ascend and eventually topping a ridge, where it then descends to a four way road junction at 1.33 miles.
+Shortly after the third side road, FR 503A crosses the creek bed and doubles back onto the canyon's north side, continuing to ascend and eventually topping a ridge, where it then descends to a four-way road junction at 1.33-miles.
 Hang a left at this junction; you are now on the route of the historic wagon road.
 The wagon road (still FR 503A) contours along the wooded eastern slopes of Woodchute Mountain high above Hull Canyon for the next few miles, affording fine views of the Verde Valley and Mingus Mountain along the way.

-The wagon road arrives atop Woodchute Mountain's prominent east ridge at 4 miles, where it meets the Section House trail 500E coming in from the north (a worthy side hike if you have the time).
-The wagon road travels east along the ridge through grey limestone bedrock, grass, and agaves, dropping down to the 6277' saddle at 4.6 miles.
-At this point one can return the way they came, or continue on FR 503A.
-I recommend climbing one of the small hills just to the east of the saddle for a view into the United Verde Mine's abandoned open pit.
+The wagon road arrives atop Woodchute Mountain's prominent east ridge at 4-miles, where it meets the Section House trail 500E coming in from the north (a worthy side hike if you have the time).
+The wagon road travels east along the ridge through grey limestone bedrock, grass, and agaves, dropping down to the 6277' saddle at 4.6-miles.
+At this point, one can return the way they came, or continue on FR 503A.
+I recommend climbing one of the small hills to the east of the saddle for a view into the United Verde Mine's abandoned open pit.

-From the 6277' saddle, FR 503A leaves the route of the wagon road behind and descends a side canyon to the south, reaching Highway 89A near the Jerome-Grande Mine in 0.9 miles.
+From the 6277' saddle, FR 503A leaves the wagon road's route behind and descends a side canyon to the south, reaching Highway 89A near the Jerome-Grande Mine in 0.9-miles.
 Return the same way or take the highway back.

-There are a number of potential ridge top campsites along the route. - Jul 02 2012 Preston the yetiOne-Way Notice:
+There are several potential ridge top campsites along the route.